funtry/funtry.github.io/menu/cv.md

 title: Curriculum Vitae
 ---

-Fangli ZHANG is currently a full-time teaching-and-research-oriented staff in Geographical Information Science at the School of Geosciences, Yangtze University, working on integrating and applying GIS, remote sensing, digital terrain analysis and high-performance computing techniques to solve earth problems.
+Fangli ZHANG is currently a lecturer in Geographical Information Science at the School of Geosciences, Yangtze University, working on integrating and applying GIS, remote sensing, digital terrain analysis and high-performance computing techniques to solve earth problems.

 ## Current
   + Mar.
 2019 - present lecturer